 For Employer Branding, it is recommended to involve current employees in developing a story right from the start.
 This can be facilitated by organising workshops or interviews, in which they are given the opportunity to describe the unique and distinctive characteristics of the organisation.
 This will provide valuable information for the employer brand.
 Research shows that employees often consider their salary to be less important than a good working environment.
 Independence, responsibility, variation in tasks and appreciation are important aspects.
 In interviews, employees can be asked, for example, why they chose to work for the organisation, what makes the organisation unique and what they tell other people about their company.
 Employees can also provide useful information about possible improvements to the organisation and what, in their opinion, could be the ambition of the company.
 Furthermore, they could provide advice on how the organisation could best project itself as an employer based on their knowledge.

 In addition to workshops and interviews, even an annually recurring employee satisfaction survey may be useful.
-With good Employer Branding, job vacancies will be fulfilled with the right candidates much quicker.
+With good Employer Branding and employee engagement, job vacancies will be fulfilled with the right candidates much quicker.
 More people in a team will result in less work-related stress, which will lead to increased job satisfaction.
 A higher level of job satisfaction will lead to less sickness absence, employees will remain working for the same employer for a longer period of time and the level of customer-friendliness will increase.
 Now the cycle is complete.

 When it comes to Employer Branding, it is extremely important that a credible and unique story is told, which is actually realised by the organisation.
 Companies must ask themselves why future employees would want to work for their organisation and which aspects of the organisation would be attractive to them.
 By phrasing specific characteristics powerfully and clearly, they will eventually capture people’s imaginations.
 Naturally, any organisation will present itself in a good light.
 The challenge is to do so in an honest and credible way.